10 Tips to Avoid Crowds at Mount Rainier in Peak Season

 Wondering how to avoid crowds at Mount Rainier National Park?

 I wake up early, caffeinate, and get to the Nisqually or White River Entrance before 7am.
-In 2024, when the Timed Entry Reservation program was piloted, I expected to encounter long lines of early arrivals without reservations, but I never did.
+When the timed entry reservation system was piloted, I expected to encounter long lines of early arrivals without reservations, but I never did.

 If an early start isn’t an option, don’t worry!
 I’m here to help you navigate Mount Rainier’s top spots, no matter the season or time of day.